whleucka/soprano-server/README.md

 sudo docker-compose exec php zsh
 ./celestial --cache-create
 ```
-- The views/.cache directory must created be owned by www-data or equivalent

 - Congrats! 🥳
 - You should now see the test message Hello, World!

 #### Installation FAQ
 - Why does it have to be this way?